epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 offspring_fit <- secondary_cases %>%
   fitdistrplus::fitdist(distr = "nbinom")

+# Print output
 offspring_fit

-# Estimate proportion of new cases from a cluster of secondary cases -----
+# Estimate proportion of new cases from a cluster of secondary cases ------

 # Set seed for random number generator
 set.seed(33)

 # Estimate the proportion of new cases originating from
 # a transmission cluster of at least 5, 10, or 25 cases
 proportion_cases_by_cluster_size <-
   superspreading::proportion_cluster_size(
     R = offspring_fit$estimate["mu"],
     k = offspring_fit$estimate["size"],
     cluster_size = c(5, 10, 25)
   )

+# Print output
 proportion_cases_by_cluster_size

+# nolint end
 ```

 #### Outputs